-At the beginning of 2017, the management group at Ratos consisted of the CEO, Deputy CEO, three Senior Investment Directors, the Head of Strategic HR, the CFO and (as of April 2017) the General Counsel.
-In conjunction with changes in the organisation during the year, the management group at the beginning of 2018 consisted of the CEO, three Senior Investment Directors, the CFO and the General Counsel.
+At the beginning of 2018, the management group at Ratos consisted of the CEO, three Senior Investment Directors, the Finance Manager and the General Counsel.
+As of April 2018, following changes in the organisation implemented during the year, the management group consists of the CEO, Finance Manager, two Vice Presidents, General Counsel and the Head of IR and Press, and as of December 2018 also the CFO, as the Finance Manager left the management group.
 The role of the management group is to prepare and implement strategies, manage corporate governance and organisational issues, and monitor Ratos's financial development and Ratos's sustainability programme.